Skip to main content

 • VITE_SUPABASE_ANON_KEY: Anonymous (anon/public) key for public Supabase access.

-• VITE_ENABLE_GUEST_MODE: Set to true to allow basic features without login (default: true).
+• VITE_ENABLE_GUEST_MODE: Set to true to enable Guest mode (default: false).

 It is recommended to store assets (images/files) permanently in Cloudflare R2.